kandarpksk/ixd-lab5-demo-philip/README.md

-lab4
+lab5
 ====

-Simulating a backend without needing a server.
-Created by Philip Guo in Nov 2017.

-See [pre-2017-version/](pre-2017-version/) for how the lab was before Philip Guo simplified it in Fall 2017.
+Website Analytics and A/B Testing.
+Ported by Kandarp Khandwala in November 2017.
+See [pre-2017-version/](pre-2017-version/) for how the lab was before it was simplified in Fall 2017 for Philip Guo's course.